tarides/okra/docs/engineers-manual.md

 The expected format of engineer reports is presented [here](report-formats.md#engineer-report)

-## Rewriting your workitems into objectives with okra cat
+## Rewriting workitems into objectives

 Let's suppose you have the following weekly report: